douglasgscofield/bioinfo/rhoIntervals/README.md

 Three files are expected for input, all with tab-separated columns:

 * a four-column BED file describing recombination rate estimates in genomic intervals (`--rhofile`)
+* a file specifying positions between which recombination rates should be inferred.
+This file can have one of two formats, determined by the option used to specify the file
-* a two-column reference,position file describing genomic positions between which values of &rho; should be inferred (`--posfile`)
+    * a two-column reference,position file describing genomic positions between which values of &rho; should be inferred (`--posfile`)  **OR**
+    * a three-column BED file describing genomic intervals within which &rho; should be inferred (`--bedfile`)
 * an FAI file describing the sizes of reference sequences named within the &rho; and position files (`--faifile`)

 Options
 -------

-    --rhofile FILE    File of rho intervals [default ] --faifile FILE    File containing Fasta index (.fai) for reference [default ] --posfile FILE    File with SNP ref and position described in cols 1 and 2 [default ]
+    --rhofile FILE    BED file of rho intervals --faifile FILE    File containing Fasta index (.fai) for reference

+    --posfile FILE    File with SNP ref and position described in cols 1 and 2 --bedfile FILE    BED file specifying genomic intervals

     --rho-column INT  Column of --rhofile containing the rho estimate, numbered from 1 [default 4]